J-Rey/wordpress-seo/packages/e2e-tests/README.md

 ### Installation

 1. Start by cloning this repository: `git clone https://github.com/Yoast/wordpress-seo.git`.
+2. Checkout the e2e-tests branch by doing `git checkout feature/e2e-tests`
-2. Then move to the repository folder `cd wordpress-seo`.
+3. Then move to the repository folder `cd wordpress-seo`.
-3. To install all the necessary dependencies, run the following commands:
+4. To install all the necessary dependencies, run the following commands:

 ```
 composer install